CS677-IoT-Labs-Spring25/Lab-3/README.md

 **Deadline:** Sunday Apr 6, 2024 midnight

-**Submission instructions:** Submit the `.ino` files, for all the tasks in the format `TaskX.ino`, where `X` is the task number.
+**Submission instructions:** Submit the `.ino` files, for all the tasks in the format `taskX.ino`, where `X` is the task number.
 Submission tab will be made available on LMS.
-For the in-lab tasks, tasks submitted on dropbox will be considered.
-For the first take home task (Task 2), rename your screenshot to `Task2` and submit it on LMS.
+For the first take home task (Task 2), rename your vidoe to `Task2`.

 ## In-lab tasks:
 ### Task 1 - Web-server with ESP32: